-There is a family cap provision in which the increase in benefit for additional children conceived while the mother is on assistance is reduced by approximately one-half of what it otherwise would be.
 Minor parents are required to live with a parent, stepparent, or legal guardian.
 If there is good reason why the minor parent cannot live with one of these, then the minor must reside with an adult relative or in an adult-supervised living arrangement.

 Jobs First Employment Services (ES) are designed to rapidly move recipients of TFA into employment and toward self-sufficiency.
 Priority is given to families subject to the 21-month time limit and all such families are required to participate in employment services.
 Jobs First uses a workforce attachment model, with employment being the immediate goal of the participant and job search is generally required before any other services are made available.
 Child care and transportation assistance is available for families participating in activities that will lead to employment.